-As technology continues to advance at a rapid pace, the manner in which businesses are able to use data as a part of their business expansion process in becoming increasingly complex.
+As technology continues to advance at a rapid pace, the manner in which businesses are able to use data as a part of their business expansion process is becoming increasingly complex.
 What this means for businesses is that data is more accessible and there are more ways that data can be used to enhance the performance of the business in multitudinous ways.
-However, as much as data benefits business in the information age, it also presents some rather unique challenges that must be effectively engaged, or the consequences can be exceptionally costly.
+However, as much as data benefits businesses in the information age, it also presents some rather unique challenges that must be effectively engaged, or the consequences can be exceptionally costly.

 Customer & Business Intelligence

 Data mining has become a huge part of business development, as businesses are able to use data for a number of different reasons.
-One way that businesses are using data is to compile customer and business intelligence (which pretty much led to current rise of Internet of Things).
+One way that businesses are using data is to compile customer and business intelligence (which pretty much led to the current rise of the Internet of Things).
 Customer intelligence data provides companies with immensely valuable information that can inform them of what drives their customer base, allowing them to take strategic action to increase their market share.

-Another benefit that is associated with the collection of data is the development of the capacity to facilitate real time monitoring.
+Another benefit that is associated with the collection of data is the development of the capacity to facilitate real-time monitoring.
 Additionally, this data will also facilitate the ability to make projections and forecasts of events that will impact business performance or operational productivity.

 The Dangers of Data Loss

 One of the enigmatic issues that businesses have to be prepared to confront is the potential for data loss.
-With the magnitude at which data is compiled, stored and retrieved for multitudinous purposes, the loss of data can prove catastrophic.
+With the magnitude at which data is compiled, stored, and retrieved for multitudinous purposes, the loss of data can prove catastrophic.
 In addition to data loss, is the ever-pending data breach.
-In recent months, especially over the past year, there have been some pretty notable data breaches in which external forces were able to access customer and employee information from some rather high profile companies.
+In recent months, especially over the past year, there have been some pretty notable data breaches in which external forces were able to access customer and employee information from some rather high-profile companies.
 This type of data breach can damage a business in a number of different ways.

 First of all, the federal government has made it clear that it places a great deal of emphasis on a company’s ability to protect the privacy of its customers and its employees, so when a company suffers a data breach, it is very likely that they could be fined for failure to meet compliance requirements, as far as the manner in which they store their data.
 Additionally, suffering a data breach can also negatively impact the trust that the customer has in the company.